 Dolby Atmos isn’t actually a soundtrack at all.
 It’s metadata that is used by compatible audio gear to control which speakers are reproducing certain sounds.
 A good example is when a helicopter flies overhead in a movie.
 Without Atmos information, the sound of the helicopter is embedded in one, or many, of the surround sound channels.
 But so are all of the other sounds you’re hearing.

 With Dolby Atmos, the helicopter is treated as its own discrete object, and a Dolby Atmos receiver can use that information to separate the helicopter sound from the background sounds and move it independently from one speaker to another.
-The result is a very convincing 3D placement of sounds.
+The result is a very convincing 3D placement of sounds for a much more immersive movie experience.

 And what about Dolby Atmos Music?

 Though it’s still just getting a toehold on streaming music services, Dolby Atmos Music does for music what Dolby Atmos does for movies.
-It’s impressive when you hear it, but only a few very specific devices support it so far.
-Here’s our full Dolby Atmos Music explainer.
+It’s impressive when you hear it, but to get it you’ll need a specific combination of apps and Dolby Atmos-capable devices.
+Chances are good that if you’re equipped for Dolby Atmos movies, you’re ready for Dolby Atmos Music, but to be sure, check out our full Dolby Atmos Music explainer.

 So if Dolby Atmos is just metadata, what am I listening to?

 As we said, Dolby Atmos isn’t sound, it’s information about sound.
 That information piggybacks on top of existing surround sound signals.
-At the moment, Dolby Atmos can only do this with two types of surround sound:
+At the moment, Dolby Atmos can only do this with two types of surround sound signals:

 - Dolby TrueHD